January 31, 2017

 Twenty minutes later it was over.
 Dawn was breaking when Taka led me crisscrossing the maze of alleys and stalls of the Inner Market.
 We got acquainted with marine creatures of all shapes and sizes, sliced and cut up by fishmongers.
 Eventually we passed by a small and rather nondescript restaurant accented with the familiar bright orange of one of my favorite fastfood chains, Yoshinoya.
 It was the chain’s first restaurant, relocated to Tsukiji in 1926.
 Sadly, I could only settle for a photo op as it had not yet opened for the day and we had no time to wait.
 It would have been fitting to sample some maguro sushi in Tsukiji or a beef bowl with my favorite garnish, beni shōga (red pickled ginger), in Yoshinoya Store No. 1.

 The frigid morning called for a hot cuppa coffee.
 While waiting for another friend to join us on a road trip, we parked ourselves in Yonemoto Coffee Head Shop.
 Its welcoming warmth drew us in.
 Steaming coffee went well with people watching in the cozy cafe.
-An old couple, seated a chair apart, was having a sandwich, coffee, and conversation for breakfast.
+An old couple, seated a chair apart, was having breakfast and conversation.
 Gibran’s words – “let there be spaces in your togetherness, and let the winds of the heavens dance between you” – came to mind.
 Such decades-long (perhaps) intimacy was comfortable in a sugar-free way.

-Our friend Koji finally emerged from the subway stop, but he hadn’t had breakfast.
+Our friend Koji finally emerged from the subway stop, but he hadn’t eaten yet.
 We had one for the road –tamagoyaki, a sweetened omelette cake, while standing on the curb.
 We had sweets, not seafood, in the world’s largest fish market.
 But it was just the kind of sugar rush needed to jump-start a trio of sleepyheads for a road trip to the neighboring prefecture.